LasseWolter/honours-project-21-22/Research/research_review.md

   - modulation spectrum features
 - Discrimination: GMM (Gaussian Mixture Models)

-- works on predifined segments with binary output (contains laughter/does not contain laughter)
+- works on predefined segments with binary output (contains laughter/does not contain laughter)
   - suggests HMMs for laughter detection with automatic detection of boundaries

 ---